tarun1847/Task-Management-System/README.md

 9. Exit
 - Enter your choice: 1

--Enter the Description:
+- Enter the Description:
--Finish homework
+- Finish homework
--Choose a category:
+- Choose a category:
 1. Work
 2. Personal
 3. Study